fregu856/papers/summaries/Learning Latent Dynamics for Planning from Pixels.md

 - It's not entirely clear to me how this approach differs from "Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models" (PETS), apart from the fact that PETS actually has access to the state (so, they don't need to apply VAE stuff to construct a latent state representation).

-- The provided CODE seems like it could be very useful.
+- The provided code seems like it could be very useful.
 Is it easy to use?
 The model seems to train on just 1 GPU in just 1 day anyway, which is good.